hallsamir14/Kafka_Email_Service/README.md

       - `(test folder)/(test file)::Class::Function STATUS`
   - **Pytest Fixtures**
     - A fixture provides a defined, reliable and consistent context for the tests.
 We use fixtures here to pass the same data/objects to the other test functions.
 - **Integration Test**: Integration test are in the "integration_tests" folder.
-They combine multiple components of the app.
+They test components of the app that require some type of interfacing between each other (i.e. database API, kafka consumer, etc.)
   - Most will have simplified docker files that run necessary isolated components of the app.
-(E.g. isolated mock database)
+(E.g. mock database service)
   - In conftest.py the paths to the dockerfiles are added to the pytest command line options for organization and use across multiple files.
 - **Robust Testing**: Every functioning module in the app has corresponding test associated unless said function is marked as private